pierstu/tidalcycles/README.md

 The startup conf I use

 # synthdefs
 Some synthdefs I came across.
-Here's the list of args.
+Here's the list of args by file and by synthdef.
 Any `arg=value` is a default value for this arg.

 # `bgold-tidal5.scd` = bgold synthdefs
 are synthdefs that were already written for SuperDirt, i'm just mirroring them.